typelevel/typelevel.github.com/posts/2018-05-09-designing-a-tagless-final-app.md

 - `find` might or might not return an Item inside a context: `F[Option[Item]]`.
 - `save` and `remove` will perform some actions without returning any actual value: `F[Unit]`.

-Everything is clear and you might have seen this kind of patter before, so let's create an interpreter for it:
+Everything is clear and you might have seen this kind of pattern before, so let's create an interpreter for it:

 ```scala
 import cats.effect.Sync